Who were the real Billy Boys, the Glasgow gang in Peaky Blinders?

 During the 1920s and 30s, the Scottish city of Glasgow was home to a number of well-organised sectarian gangs.
 The most famous of these was the Billy Boys, a Protestant street gang from the East End of Glasgow.
 Here, historian Andrew Davies shares a closer look at the city’s gang wars…

 The Brigton Billy Boys were the biggest and most powerful gang in Glasgow during the 1920s and 1930s.
-They took their name from the Dutch Protestant monarch William of Orange (‘King Billy’), whose victory at the battle of the Boyne in 1690 had secured Protestant rule in England and Scotland, as well as Ireland.
+They took their name from the Dutch Protestant monarch William of Orange (‘King Billy’), who later became William III, king of England, Scotland, and Ireland.
+His victory at the battle of the Boyne in 1690 had secured Protestant rule in England and Scotland, as well as Ireland.
 The ‘Billies’ recruited Protestant youths from across Bridgeton (‘Brigton’) and surrounding districts in Glasgow’s East End.
 Most joined in their late teens.
 Many stayed active in the gang into their twenties and thirties.

 At their peak in the late 1920s the Billy Boys numbered 800, making them the largest gang in Britain by far.
 They were divided into sections 40-strong, each with its own leader.
 They in turn took their orders from Billy Fullerton, the gang’s ‘chief’.